 Two of the biggest trends in modern health policy are shaping the evolution of today’s Medicaid programs.
 For starters, the shift towards value-based payment (VBP) is helping providers address health-related factors beyond a patient’s immediate need for care.
 Along with an increasing emphasis on social determinants of health, this shift is laying the groundwork to amplify preventative medicine as well as improved population health.

-VBP asserts that the healthcare delivery system – from individual physicians to large hospitals and treatment centers – is accountable for both the quality and cost of care.
+Value-Based Care versus Fee-For-Service: VBP asserts that the healthcare delivery system – from individual physicians to large hospitals and treatment centers – is accountable for both the quality and cost of care.
 Under this model, reimbursement is contingent upon the quality of care provided and is thereby tethered to patient outcomes.
 This concept differs markedly from the established fee-for-service model, which typically assigns reimbursements based on services provided, regardless of the outcome.
+So what happens when transitioning from fee-for-service to value-based payment models?

 In essence, VBP promotes an environment in which providers can focus predominantly on patient care versus volume.
 The belief is that the resulting quality improvements will curtail the need for repeat hospital visits and ultimately reduce overall healthcare costs long term.